Email marketing is a big deal.

 As we’ve seen, a variety of different tactics work in subject lines.
 But what’s crucial to remember is: your audience.

 My audience will be different than your audience, and yours will be different than another bloggers or entrepreneurs.

 Even if you’re in the same niche as someone else, it doesn’t automatically translate to you having the same ideal readers.

 Why does this even matter, when we’re talking about email subject lines?

 Because, your target audience or target customer will carry over onto all of your platforms.
 Your website, your blog, your social media profiles, and your email list.

 Email has been around for a long time.

-And with 2.9 billion email users expected to be utilizing email by 2019, I think it’s safe to say email marketing isn’t going anywhere.
+And with the number of email accounts in use continuing to grow, I think it’s safe to say email marketing isn’t going anywhere.

 No matter what your goals are with email marketing – you absolutely need your emails to be opened; otherwise you don’t stand a chance at capturing leads and conversions.